TheMariday/marimapper/README.md

 [It's time to thunderize!](https://youtu.be/-5KJiHc3Nuc?t=121)

-run `python marimapper.py my_scan --backend fadecandy`
+Run `python marimapper.py my_scan --backend fadecandy`
-Change `fadecandy` to whatever backend you're using and `my_scan` to whatever you want to call your scan
+and change `fadecandy` to whatever backend you're using and `my_scan` to whatever you want to call your scan

 Set up your LEDs so most of them are in view and when you're ready, type `y` when prompted with `Start scan? [y/n]`